FireDragon9/FireDragon9/README.md

 📚: Books that I'm currently studying:

-  1 - Computação Gráfica - Volume Um;
-  2 - Structured Computer Organization;
+  1 - Structured Computer Organization;
-  3 - C++: How to Program.
+  2 - C++: How to Program.

 --------------------------------------------------------------------------------------------------------------------------------------